AI software development has matured quickly, but building reliable AI-powered systems is still a complex task.

 Tooling shifts AI systems from being purely conversational to being operational, capable of performing real tasks within an application.

-A core pattern in Mastra is the distinction between agents and workflows.
+A fundamental concept in Mastra is the difference between agents and workflows.

 Mastra supports memory as a first-class concept, but it is not a one-size-fits-all feature.